Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 [PlexInTheCloud](https://github.com/chrisanthropic/PlexInTheCloud) is a series of bash scripts to install & configure: Plex, nzbget, sickrage, couchpotato, mylar, with rclone mounted Google Drive storage and full post-processing on your VPS (virtual private server).
 Includes a wiki with clear documentation

-## RCloneSync ##
+## rclonesync V2 ##
-[RCloneSync.py](https://github.com/cjnaz/RCloneSync) provides bi-directional sync capability utilizing rclone.
-This tool was developed and debugged on Dropbox and Google Drive on Python 2.7 on Centos 7.
+[rclonesync.py](https://github.com/cjnaz/rclonesync-V2) provides bi-directional sync capability utilizing delta checks (new, newer, deleted) on the Remote and Local filesystems.
+Several safety checks are implemented to protect against accidental data loss, including filesystem access health checks and `--max-deletes` limits.  rclonesync works with both Python 2.7 and 3.x.
 I run it periodically as a cron job to sync the cloud services with a local drive which is Samba-served on my LAN.
-The official Dropbox and Drive services generally do not play well with network share drives.
+Note that the official Dropbox and Drive services generally do not play well with network shared filesystems, and rclonesync solves this problem.

 ## RcloneOSX ##
 [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) is a macOS GUI utilizing rclone.
 It is compiled with support for macOS 10.11 - 10.13.
 RcloneOSX executes rclone tasks as single tasks, as batch tasks and by schedule.